rhyden-kx/SentimentPro/Back End/Codes/README.md

 ## Obtaining Issues & Summaries

-To obtain the summaries/improvements for specific topic Run summary.ipynb to obtain a list of improvements recommended by the Generative AI
+To obtain the summaries/improvements for specific topic Run Codes/summary.ipynb to obtain a list of improvements recommended by the Generative AI

-To obtain the summaries/improvements for specific subtopics Run topic_issue.ipynb to obtain Data/subtopic.csv
+To obtain the summaries/improvements for specific subtopics Run Codes/topic_issue.ipynb to obtain Data/subtopic.csv